Skip to main content

 docker tag your-registry.internal/library/alpine:latest alpine:latest

-vind's registry proxy (enabled by default) then serves this image from the host Docker cache for all subsequent pulls inside the cluster, so the network is not contacted again.
+vind's registry proxy is enabled by default.
+It serves this image from the host Docker cache for subsequent pulls inside the tenant cluster.

 experimental: